Skip to main content

 Business settings

-Administrators can use business settings to update their business details, set custom fields for checkout, or add tax exemption forms.
+Administrators can use business settings to update their business details, set custom fields for checkout, or manage tax exemptions.

 Custom fields

-Business administrators can create custom fields that appear for their team members during checkout.
-These fields can be used to categorize orders, helping administrators more effectively track team orders.
-The collected data is displayed in the dashboard and exported reports.
+Administrators can create custom fields that appear for team members during checkout.
+These fields help categorize orders for tracking purposes.
+The collected data appears in the dashboard and exported reports.

 When creating custom fields, administrators can define the following: